 Marijuana is illegal at the federal level due to its classification as a Schedule 1 controlled substance under the United States Controlled Substances Act (CSA).
 The federal punishments for marijuana possession with intent to distribute are more severe than the penalties outlined in the Michigan Compiled Statutes.
 As stated in Title 21, Section 841 of the United States Code, possessing less than 50 plants or 50 kilograms of marijuana products with intent to distribute is punishable by up to 5 years imprisonment or a $250,000 fine.
 If an offender is caught with 50 to 99 cannabis plants or between 50 and 99 kilograms of marijuana products, they could face up to 20 years jail term and a $1,000,000 fine.
 Possession of up to 1,000 kilograms of marijuana products or 1,000 plants with intent to distribute can attract life imprisonment and up to $1,000,000 in fines.

 Yes.
-The provisions of the Michigan Regulation and Taxation of Marijuana Act make it legal to sell marijuana products in the state.
+The provisions of the Michigan Regulation and Taxation of Marijuana Act make it legal for licensed businesses to sell marijuana products in the state.
 Although this Act allows adults 21 years or older to transfer up to 2.5 ounces of cannabis products to other adults, they cannot sell cannabis without a license.
 Therefore, there must be no monetary or non-monetary exchange when cannabis is given out.
 To legally sell marijuana for recreational use in Michigan, a person must obtain a marijuana retailer license from the Michigan Cannabis Regulatory Agency (CRA).
 Also, according to the Michigan Medical Marijuana Facilities Licensing Act (MMFLA), licensed medical marijuana provisioning centers can legally dispense marijuana products to registered medical marijuana patients in the state.

 It is legal to sell marijuana to recreational cannabis dispensaries in Michigan.
 Sellers must be adequately licensed by the Michigan Cannabis Regulatory Agency (CRA).
 Individuals and business entities often sell cannabis products to marijuana dispensaries because of the financial prospects of such transactions.
 According to the Michigan Regulation and Taxation of Marijuana Act, recreational marijuana retailers in the state can obtain cannabis supplies from licensed marijuana growers or processors.